NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 For purposes of this procedure, references to the Administrative Officer shall include any individual designated by the Administrative Officer to perform his/her obligations during the Grievance Procedure.
 The Administrative Officer has discretion to designate persons internally or from outside the University.

 E. Amnesty.
-Consideration given to a reporter of conduct in violation of University Antidiscrimination Policies who used alcohol or drugs in violation of University policy or who has engaged in minor policy or student code of conduct violations.
+Consideration given to a party, witness, or reporter of conduct in violation of University Antidiscrimination Policies who used alcohol or drugs in violation of University policy or who has engaged in minor policy or Student Code of Conduct violations.

 F. Appellate Officer.
-A trained, cabinet-level administrator appointed by the President or designee to hear and decide timely appeals.
+A trained, cabinet-level administrator appointed by the President to hear and decide timely appeals.

 G. Applicant.
 Person who has completed all required steps of the application process to be considered for admission and/or employment with the University.